wighawag/hardhat-deploy/README.md

 }
 ```

-As you can see, only abi, address and receipt are mandatory.
+As you can see, only abi and address are mandatory.
+But havingthe other fields allow more feature.
+For example, metadata and args allow you to benefit from contract code verification.

 For Receipt, the following type is expected: